-For any business, the reception area is key to your success.
-Not only is it the first place that potential new clients will see of your operations, but it is the area where they will be kept waiting.
-Anyone in your reception who detects inefficiency is likely to think that it is a cultural issue in the business as a whole.
-As such, making your front desk as productive as possible ought to be a key part of your business strategy.
-In this article, we’ll look at the top six ways to boost your front desk efficiency.
+For any business, the reception area is key to success.
+It is the first that potential clients will see of your operations, and more importantly, it’s the area where they will be kept waiting.
+Any inefficiency here is likely to reflect poorly on the business as a whole.
+Because of this, it is essential that making your front desk as productive as possible is a key part of your business strategy.
+In this post, we’ll look at the top five ways to boost your front desk efficiency.

-Another of the top six ways to boost your front desk efficiency is to allow your receptionist a degree of discretion and flexibility.
-If they are not allowed to leave the reception area, for example, then ask yourself why?
-Surely, there are times when your reception would run better if the staff could leave, for instance, to find someone or to locate something.
-If receptionists are ‘chained’ to the front desk, then are they really doing a security job which would be better handled in another way?
-Good receptionists will know when it is okay to leave their workstation temporarily to get an important task done and – by equal measure – when it is imperative to stay and keep the reception area manned.
+Another way to boost your front desk efficiency is to allow your receptionists a degree of discretion and flexibility.
+If receptionists are ‘chained’ to the front desk, then they are effectively doing a security job which could be better handled another way.
+Good receptionists will know when it is okay to leave their workstation temporarily to get an important task done and, by equal measure, when it is imperative to stay and keep the reception area manned.

-Ideal for reception areas with lots of visitors or where front desks will be unmanned from time to time, a visitor management system is undoubtedly one of the top six ways to boost your front desk efficiency.
-With a high-level of automation, they allow visitors to check-in for themselves and to do so without the need to queue.
-Efficiency is further enhanced by such a system’s ID management which will dispense visitor passes, when appropriate, for example.
-You can even use them to produce reports about how effective they have been in helping to manage your front desk.
+Ideal for reception areas with lots of visitors, or where front desks will be unmanned from time to time, a visitor management system is undoubtedly one of the top ways to boost your front desk efficiency.
+With a high-level of automation, they allow visitors to check-in for themselves without the need for paper-based sign in books, which often are not GDPR compliant.
+Efficiency is further enhanced by features such as photo ID which can be generated using a built in camera and printer.
 The best systems have cloud-based reporting functionality which allow senior executives to monitor their reception’s efficiency even when they are not in the office.

 If you’re looking for a visitor management system that puts front desk efficiency first, VisiPoint is ideal.
 Get in touch with a member of our expert team for a free consultation.